polkadot-fellows/Evaluations/evidence/sandreim/0003-sandreim-evidence-2024.md

 ## Evidence

-During the reporting period, I have played an important role in the design, development, and deployment of a few major changes to Polkadot that had a significant impact:
+During the reporting period, I have played an important role in the design, development, and deployment of a few major projects to Polkadot that had a significant impact:

 - better decentralization and security by increasing parachain validators from 200 to 500
 - more blockspace by increasing the number of usable cores to 100